3rd Infantry Brigade, 2nd Infantry Division: Reorganization

+Following the Korean War armistice, the division remained on duty in Korea until 1954, when it was reduced to near-zero strength.
+Its colors were subsequently transferred to Fort Lewis, Washington, where the 44th Infantry Division was reflagged as the Second in October 1954.
+This structural realignment was short-lived; on 8 November 1957, the Department of the Army announced that the division would be inactivated.

-In the summer of 1954 the 2nd Infantry Division was transferred from Korea to Fort Lewis, Washington, where it remained for only two years, until being transferred to Fort Richardson, Alaska in August 1956.
-On 8 November 1957, it was announced that the division was to be deactivated.
-However, a few short months later, in the spring of 1958, the Department of the Army announced that the 2nd Infantry Division would be reformed at Fort Benning, Georgia, with personnel and equipment of the 10th Infantry Division returning from Germany.
+In the spring of 1958, the Department of the Army announced that the 2nd Infantry Division would be reformed at Fort Benning, Georgia, with personnel and equipment of the 10th Infantry Division returning from Germany.
 Fort Benning remained the home of the new 2nd Infantry Division from 1958 to 1965, where they were initially assigned the mission of a training division.
 In March 1962 the 2ID was designated as a Strategic Army Corps (STRAC) unit.
 Following this the division intensified combat training, tactical training, and field training exercises, in addition to special training designed to improve operational readiness.

-In 1963, the division was reorganized as a Reorganization Objective Army Division (ROAD).
-Three Brigade Headquarters were activated, including the 3rd Brigade, and Infantry units were reorganized into battalions.
+In 1963, the division was reorganized for operational integration with the 11th Air Assault Division (Test).